Procedure Guide ·Neuter ·2026

 Waiting Period Details

-Wellness add-ons that cover neutering typically have a 0-14 day waiting period.
-If neutering is medically necessary (testicular cancer), the standard illness waiting period of 14 days applies.
-Some insurers offer lower premiums or require neutering for intact male dogs.
+Wellness add-ons have a 0-14 day waiting period.
+Medical neutering has a 14-day illness waiting period.
+Some insurers offer lower premiums or require neutering for intact males.

 Red flag · Deductible